AstrobioMike/GToTree/README.md

 - **TaxonKit** (*if changing genome labels based on lineage information for input genomes with associated NCBI taxids*) - [https://bioinf.shenwei.me/taxonkit/](https://bioinf.shenwei.me/taxonkit/) (citation: I'm not sure how to cite them yet)

 ### Testing instructions
-Clone the repo, and in the "test\_data" directory there are example files and an "example\_run\_log" code that works if the "bin" is in your PATH
+Clone the repo, and in the "test\_data" directory there are example files and an "example\_run\_log" code that works if the "bin" is in your PATH.
+Running `GToTree` with no arguments gives the help menu.